elastic-event-components/e2c/README.md

 the graph edges represent the function parameters that build the flow between nodes.
 Elastic Event Components also includes flow visualization.

-# NEWS: E2C has moved to GitLab.
+# NEWS: E2C has moved to GitLab
 https://gitlab.com/elastic-event-components/e2c

 ## Installation